 In addition to the larger footprint in clinical services, OneWorld has taken a greater role in advocacy to ensure a public policy voice for our patients.
 We worked tirelessly to restore prenatal care for women in Nebraska’s Medicaid program; and continue to educate government, philanthropists and business leaders about the accomplishments and the needs of community health centers patients.

 In 2015, we opened the groundbreaking and first-of-its-kind OneWorld Teen and Young Adult Health Center.
 Located near Omaha’s South High School, the center was established in response to the need for a stronger focus on adolescent health care, to address Omaha’s high rate of sexually transmitted disease (STD), and to decrease the teenage pregnancy rate.

 Recognizing a vulnerable and underserved population in Sarpy County, OneWorld opened a satellite clinic location in Bellevue later in 2015.
-We also launched a second mobile dental clinic, the Tooth Mobile, in partnership with Charles Drew Health Center, to provide dental care for children in North Omaha and in 2016 a patient transportation service for OneWorld patients.
+We also launched a second mobile dental clinic, the Tooth Mobile, in partnership with Charles Drew Health Center, to provide dental care for children in North Omaha, the Tooth Mobile was gifted to Charles Drew Health Center in July of 2017.
+In 2016 a patient transportation service was established for OneWorld patients.

 Today, OneWorld Community Health Centers is committed to continuing the mission we started in 1970, reaching out to provide

 top-quality; affordable health care to the Omaha area’s vulnerable and underserved populations.